 2. Read the Bible together.

 As parents, you know the importance of knowing the stories of your family-whānau.
 It is no different with the story of our family of faith.
 And the best place to learn about the love of God for all is the Bible.
 Reading the Bible together and having discussions about your readings will help foster a love for God and the Sacred Scriptures.
 If this task seems daunting to you, don’t fret.
-Start small, like reading a short passage a day from an “adult” Bible or choosing a story from a children’s Bible storybook or look up videos of popular Bible stories.
-You could look at the Gospel passage or other readings that you will hear on Church on Sunday.
+Start small, read a short passage a day from an “adult” Bible or a story from a children’s Bible storybook, or look up a video of popular Bible stories.
+Check the Gospel passage that you will hear on Church on Sunday with kidz activities.